Netsmartz-IT-Solutions/ai-playbooks/software-dev.md

 - **Implement data sanitization** for any information shared with AI tools
 - Be cautious with experimental integrations (MCP servers) - require security review

+> ⚠️ **Critical**: Violation of data security policies can result in serious consequences.
+When in doubt, consult with your team lead or security team before sharing any data with AI tools.
+>
+> 📖 **See Also**: [Workflow 7: MCP Server Security](#workflow-7--enhanced-development-with-mcp-servers-and-cli-tools) for integration security guidelines

 ### Code Quality and Validation
 - **Always review and test AI-generated code thoroughly before deployment**
 - Treat all AI output as **first draft requiring validation**